 In the event of a data breach, it is often ‘personal information’ that triggers a data breach notification.
 Most state laws use a common definition of personal information; Any information that consists of a consumer’s name, and at least one of the following: Social security number, driver’s license number, or any financial information.
 It is crucial that businesses place some sort of policy or regulation when it comes to their workers safeguarding their information, as it could come back to potentially harm the company.

 What triggers a breach notification in your state?

 Security breach notification laws have been implemented in all 50 stats in the United States of America.
 Security breach laws typically have provisions regarding who are required to comply with the law.
 A notification is triggered only if it is believed that the unauthorized access of personal information will lead to harm to the consumer.

 How are you allowed to notify consumers of a possible breach?

 There are many methods by which consumers can be notified of a personal information breach.
 Many states allow notification via telephone, while some permit email notification.
-The most commonly accepted form of notification is through a written letter.
+The most accepted form of notification is through a written letter.
 Depending on the size of the data breach, a public announcement must be made as well using various media outlets.
 If you are unsure of how to avoid a data breach, click here to learn more about preventative policies and procedures.

-Contact us today to talk to a qualified individual and to learn more about state data breach notification requirements.
+Contact us today to talk to a qualified individual and to learn more about state data breach notification.